-Even before the pandemic, companies turned to upskilling as a way to close the growing skills gap in their organizations.
-Although companies allocate dollars and time toward upskilling programs, the AchieveNEXT study finds that “many finance and HR leaders lack confidence that their investments in training and development will result in maximum ROI for the time and dollars spent.”
+Even before the pandemic, companies turned to upskilling as a way to close the growing skills gap in their organisations.
+Although companies allocate dollars and time toward upskilling programmes, the AchieveNEXT study finds that “many finance and HR leaders lack confidence that their investments in training and development will result in maximum ROI for the time and dollars spent.”

 Quantifying the value of upskilling is important for post-pandemic recovery, and that effort requires collaboration between finance and HR teams.

 “From a human capital standpoint with help from finance, the holy grail is to make some of these intangibles more tangible and measurable,” Caldwell says in the webinar.
 “But there are certain intangibles that can be hard to quantify, but I think we all know instinctively and from our experience they are really critical to a high performing organisation.”

 Another aspect to keep in mind: “It's important as [HR and finance leaders] are assessing their current workforce that it's not just a numbers game,” says Jeff Nourie, principal with the Hackett Group, in the webinar, “but they really are looking at the right skills and the right people that they need in order to move into that future state operating model.”